bell-kevin/CUDA-bitonic-sort/README.md

 ./mod3.x

+For the final timing comparison the assignment requests sorting **2^30** values.
+The source files have `ARRAY_SIZE` (or `NUM_VALS`) set accordingly.
+Ensure your GPU has at least 4 GB of memory before running these large tests.

 This algorithm has a few problems, namely:

 1) The first CUDA kernel’s if statement throws away half of allocated GPU threads to keep its indexing logic